 As of September 30, 2004 and December 31, 2003, the weighted average interest rate on the credit facility debt was approximately 6.6% and 5.4%, respectively, the weighted average interest rate on the high-yield notes was approximately 10.3%, and the weighted average interest rate on the convertible senior notes was approximately 5.5%, resulting in a blended weighted average interest rate of 8.8% and 8.2%, respectively.
 The interest rate on approximately 85% and 80% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate hedge agreements as of September 30, 2004 and December 31, 2003, respectively.
 The fair value of our credit facility debt was approximately \$5.3 billion and \$6.9 billion at September 30, 2004 and December 31, 2003, respectively.
-The fair value of our credit facilities approximately \$5.3 billion at September 30, 2004 and December 31, 2003, respectively.
-The fair value of our credit facilities approximately \$0.2004 and December 31, 2003, respectively.
-The fair value of our convertible senior notes was \$651 million and \$732 million at September 30, 2004 and December 31, 2003, respectively.
-The fair value of the credit facilities is based on dealer quotations.
+The fair value of our high-yield notes was \$10.6 billion and \$9.9 billion at September 30, 2004 and December 31, 2003, respectively.
+The fair value of high-yield notes is based on quoted market prices, and the fair value of the credit facilities is based on dealer quotations.